klutchell/cloudflared/README.md

 ## Acknowledgments

-This image is largely based on CrazyMax's work: <https://github.com/crazy-max/docker-cloudflared>
+A number of build steps were borrowed from CrazyMax's work: <https://github.com/crazy-max/docker-cloudflared>

+Original software is by Cloudflare: <https://developers.cloudflare.com/argo-tunnel/>

 ## License